About Us | Contact | Subscribe

 Feat.
 Andy Secrest

-Many people are familiar with Soundies, far fewer with the many competitors in the early days of the audiovisual jukebox boom.
-One of the more obscure companies was "Nickel Talkies," which produced a handful of shorts (probably less than 20) in late 1940 - early 1941.
-This is one of their best shorts: a jam on Fats Waller's "Honeysuckle Rose."
+While many people are familiar with those short subject films from the late 1930's known as "Soundies", far fewer are familiar with the competition during the early days of the audiovisual jukebox boom.
+One of the more obscure production companies was "Nickel Talkies" who produced a handful of shorts (probably less than twenty) between late 1940 and early 1941.
+This was one of their best, featuring a jam on Fats Waller's "Honeysuckle Rose".

 If you enjoy 20sJazz.com, Please Share us with your Friends.